My Turn

 What about those online video converting services?
 Indeed, there are several services on the Web, free to use.
 Once I had JavaScript enabled in Classilla 9.2.1, a couple worked fine.
 I would simply paste the address to the YouTube video, set encoding to the desired format, and let it start.
 Once the service downloaded and converted the file, I could download it to my computer.
 A reliable, OS 9-friendly service that I found is online-convert.com, as well as vidtomp3.com for converting video to MP3.

-Two sites for converting files online to formats Mac OS 9 can use.
+Two sites for converting files online to formats Mac OS 9 can use:

 Another solution involved a little ResEditing.
-I use the past tense here, because it doesn't work anymore for me since I reinstalled my system.
-No idea why, but might be still worth trying out for those of you with the desire to experiment: ResEdit is one of the best-known OS 9 tools; it allows you to edit basic settings of files.
-I won't go into details here, there are a couple of fine books available on ResEdit (keep an eye out for them on eBay, they usually sell for very little money).
+I use the past tense here, because it doesn’t work anymore for me since I reinstalled my system.
+I have no idea why, but it might be still worth trying out for those of you with the desire to experiment: ResEdit is one of the best-known OS 9 tools; it allows you to edit basic settings of files.
+I won’t go into details here, there are a couple of fine books available on ResEdit (keep an eye out for them on eBay, they usually sell for very little money).
 This solution includes tricking Flash 7 into pretending it is a later version of Flash.
 You simply open your Flash file in your browser/plugin folder and set the Flash version from 7 to 10.
 As absurd as it sounds, it has made some YouTube videos play again, as this screenshot taken 8-10 month ago below proves.

 I haven't thoroughly researched the issue.
 It could be that the code was changed too drastically in the meanwhile.
 But it used to work by overriding a lockout mechanism.
 Newer videos obviously weren't displayed - the screen stayed dark.